geoschem/gcpy/docs/source/getting_started.rst

     and you will never have to touch it.

 3. **Install any packages you want**
-    As shown :ref:`before <packages>`, install whatever packages you want.
+    As shown in :ref:`packages`, install whatever packages you want using **conda**.

 That's all there is to it!
-In general, this is a better way to go because you can quickly curate your own scientific Python installation on any external computer resources you may wish to use (e.g. university cluster)
+In general, this is a better way to go because you can quickly curate your own scientific Python installation on any external computer resources you may wish to use (e.g. university cluster).

 Environments
 ============